 - You are expected to act professionally and respectfully with everyone on the project

 Not following these guidelines will have an affect on your future opportunities with other Media Arts Projects.
-If you are wanting to get credit for working on a capstone, do the following:
+If you are wanting to get credit for working on a TMA Advanced Production, work with the producing faculty mentor for that project on how to sign up.

 Here are the student projects currently in production: